3lvis/DATAStack/README.md

 **DATAStack** is optimized for unit testing and it runs synchronously in testing enviroments.
 Hopefully you'll have to use less XCTestExpectations now.

-You can easily create a stack that uses in memory store like this if your Core Data model is located in your app bundle:
+You can create a stack that uses in memory store like this if your Core Data model is located in your app bundle:

 ```objc
 self.dataStack = [[DATAStack alloc] initWithModelName:@"MyAppModel"